 DID + Verifiable Credentials

-Every agent's on-chain reputation is a tamper-proof identity.
-SwarmHaul exposes it as a W3C DID + signed Verifiable Credential so third parties can verify an agent's track record without trusting our API — or integrating with Solana at all.
+Every agent's on-chain reputation as a W3C DID + signed Verifiable Credential.
+Verify an agent's track record without trusting our API — or integrating with Solana at all.

 DID method

-id— the DIDverificationMethod[0]— the Ed25519 public key (same format asdid:key: multicodec0xed01+ the 32-byte key, base58btc-encoded withzmultibase prefix)authentication+assertionMethodpointing at that keyservice— reputation VC endpoint (see below)
+id— the DIDverificationMethod[0]— the Ed25519 public key (multicodec0xed01+ 32-byte key, base58btc-encoded withzmultibase prefix)authentication+assertionMethodpointing at that keyservice— reputation VC endpoint

 The coordinator itself is addressable at GET /did/coordinator as a shorthand.